ruchabhange/argocd-module/README.md

 - SealedSecret Controller should be installed
 - kubeseal utility should be installed

-:computer: Configure sealed secrets for the mysql applicaiton defined in [repo](https://github.com/ppratheesh/simple-microservices-app/tree/master/custom-app/mysql) and store it in git repo.
+:computer: Configure sealed secrets for the nginx applicaiton defined in the directory `custom-app/BitnamiSecret` of [repo](https://github.com/ppratheesh/simple-microservices-app.git) and store it in git repo.
-Use ArgoCD to manage the secrets along with the application
+Use ArgoCD to deploy the secrets along with the application

 <details>
 <summary>Answer</summary></br>